entity-schema/predicates/README.md

 The package exports:

-- A TypeScript interface for each schema type
-- A predicate for each schema type, testing if a schema instance matches the expected inteface
+- A predicate for each schema type, testing if a schema instance matches the expected inteface - the predicates also implement TypeScript type guards
 - An assertion function for each schema type, which throws a TypeError if a schema instance does not match the expected interface.
 The error message will explicitly tell you what was wrong with the schema
+- A TypeScript interface or type for each schema type

 ### predicate example